nitayneeman/ng-prevent/README.md

 3. Start to prevent on any element you want!

 #### Options
-When you define prevent options on scope - you can use the following option:
+When you define prevent options on scope - you can use the following options:
 * userSelect <br />
 `true`: Preventing a user selection on the element. <br />
 `false`: Allowing a user selection on the element.